UPCOMING EVENTS

 Paint Your Peace

-We are excited to introduce a painting workshop for your creative wellness!
+We are excited to host our on-going monthly painting workshop for your creative wellness!

 This workshop is for those of you who are ready to connect to your inner peace, while discovering your inner artist.
 Yes!
 You have an inner artist and this workshop will help you connect to them.